sourcegraph/about/handbook/engineering/batch-changes/direction.md

 - create defensibility by allowing users to share their code in a registry

 This last step is on the critical path for achieving our 10 year vision, but might not be necessary to achieve our 3 year vision.

+# What's next and why

+## FY 20222 Q3 goals

+## Top customer, support, sales and market issues

+## What we're not working on